-Winter is here and with it comes another familiar shift to our everyday activity.
-It’s a seasonal change, and it doesn’t happen in just one night like changing the calendar page.
+Winter is here and with it comes another familiar shift in our everyday activity.
+It’s a seasonal change, and it doesn’t happen in just one night like flipping the calendar page.
 Still, a few things do change.

-Here on my homestead, winter means my season of rejuvenation, skill building and rest.
-These days, weeks and months of the winter season are perfect for concentrating on building blissful homesteading skills.
+Here on my homestead, winter means my season of rejuvenation, skill-building, and rest.
+These days, weeks, and months of the winter season are perfect for concentrating on building blissful homesteading skills.

 - Herbal Remedies and Self Sufficiency